J. Marc Rhoads, MD

 It was in Bangladesh during medical school at Johns Hopkins, where Dr. Rhoads began to hone his interest in gastroenterology.
 “It is a very poor country with a high infant mortality rate,” Dr. Rhoads explained.
 “Children were dying every day of diarrheal disease.
 I wanted to investigate super oral rehydration therapy and be a part of future research.”

-When not practicing medicine, he enjoys traveling with his wife, playing piano and organ, and visiting his son in the Philippines.
+When not practicing medicine, he enjoys traveling with his wife, playing classical and contemporary piano, and traveling abroad.

 University of Texas at Houston, Department of Pediatrics, Division Director of Pediatric Gastroenterology, 2006-